Joggie Jansen

-Joachim Scholtz 'Joggie' Jansen (born 5 February 1948) is a former South African rugby union player.
+Joachim Scholtz "Joggie" Jansen (5 February 1948 – 30 August 2026) was a South African rugby union player.

 Playing career

 In 1964 as a sixteen-year-old, Jansen played for at the first ever Craven Week tournament.
-After school he went to the University of the Free State and played provincial rugby for and was a member of the Free State team that won the Currie Cup in 1976.
+After leaving school, he went to the University of the Free State and played provincial rugby for and was a member of the Orange Free State team that won the Currie Cup in 1976.

 Jansen made his test debut for the Springboks in 1970 against New Zealand at Loftus Versfeld in Pretoria and played in all four tests during the series against the touring All Blacks.
 Jansen also gained fame in his first Test for his excellent tackle on All Black flyhalf Wayne Cottrell, that helped swing the momentum of the game in favour of the Springboks.
 In 1971 he played in the test series against France and Australia.
 His last test match was the losing test against England in 1972.
 He played in a further five tour matches, scoring five tries to add to his one test try for the Springboks.

+Death

+Jansen died on 30 August 2026, at the age of 78.